wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

  \vspace*{3\baselineskip}

- secondary phloem - a band of living phloem cells (*sieve tubes* and *companion* *cells*, phloem parenchyma and scattered phloem fibres with thick, red-stained walls).
+ **Secondary phloem** - a band of living phloem cells (*sieve tubes* and *companion cells*, phloem parenchyma and scattered phloem fibres with thick, red-stained walls).

- primary phloem - the outermost area of phloem not noticeably demarcated from secondary phloem.
+ **primary phloem** - the outermost area of phloem not noticeably demarcated from secondary phloem.

- pericyclic fibre bundles - these are now much more widely separated than when first formed in the young stem, since they are being pushed out onto a wider circumference by the secondary tissues formed inside them.
+ **pericyclic fibre bundles** - these are now much more widely separated than when first formed in the young stem, since they are being pushed out onto a wider circumference by the secondary tissues formed inside them.
 Note how the rays tend to widen as they pass out through the phloem. primary cortex.